EllieThurlwell/project-1/README.md

 <h1 align="center">Discover Art!
 Mona Lisa</h1>

 This is the Discover Art! page for Mona Lisa by Leonardo da Vinci.
-It is designed to be an educational site for children, and a resource for parents and/or teachers to assits in early art education.
+It is designed to be an educational site for children and a resource for parents and/or teachers to assits in early art education.

 [View the live project here.](https://elliethurlwell.github.io/project-1/index.html)